Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

 ---

-#### **Payment Interface (Stripe with Supabase Integration)**

-- **Purpose**: Facilitates in-game purchases and the initial purchase of the game using **Stripe** for payments and **Supabase** for storing transaction records.

-- **Actions**:
-  - **Purchase Game**: Handles payment processing through the Stripe API (for one-time purchases).
-  - **In-Game Purchases**: In future may facilitate buying extra content like DLC's through Stripe.
-  - **Transaction History**: Use data base to store all transactions.

-- **Communication with Other Interfaces**:
-  - **Internal**:
-    - **Database**: Stores payment and transaction records.
-    - **User Authentication Interface**: Ensures that the user has purchased the game or in-game items by checking the transaction status.
-  - **External**:
-    - **Stripe API**: Processes payment transactions securely and returns transaction statuses (e.g., success or failure).

-- **Rationale**: The integration with **Stripe** enables a robust payment processing flow for both initial and in-game purchases.
-By using database to store the transaction logs, we can securely manage user purchases and track access.
-Supabase's database allows for easy verification of purchases without overcomplicating the transaction flow.
-The Payment Interface abstracts the complexities of Stripe and ensures smooth integration with the game.

-  probably prefer one 👇

----

 #### 5. **Payment Interface (Stripe Integration)**

 - **Purpose**: Facilitates in-game purchases and the initial purchase of the game using Stripe.